The many layers of dentistry

 Your general dentist is the dentist you see every six months for routine maintenance of your oral health care (also known as your main dentist).
 They are equivalent to your primary care physician as in medicine, also known as your regular medical doctor of primary care physician.

 A general dentist is your primary care dental provider.
-This dentist diagnoses, treats, and manages your overall oral health care needs, including gum care, root canals, fillings, crowns, veneers, bridges, dental implants and preventive education.
+This dentist diagnoses, treats, and manages your overall oral health care needs, including gum care, root canals, fillings, crowns, veneers, bridges, implants and preventive education.
 General dentists perform many procedures while specialists are more limited in their practice.

 How does one become a dentist?